bouvin87/Inventera.nu/replit.md

 **Framework**: Express.js running on Node.js with TypeScript

-**Data Layer**: PostgreSQL database with Drizzle ORM (`DatabaseStorage` class) implementing the `IStorage` interface.
-Data persists between server restarts.
-Default users are automatically seeded on startup if not present.
+**Data Layer**: SQLite database (database.db file) with Drizzle ORM and better-sqlite3 driver (`DatabaseStorage` class) implementing the `IStorage` interface.
+Data persists between server restarts in local database.db file.
+Tables are automatically created and default users are seeded on startup if not present.
+Foreign key constraints are enabled for referential integrity.

 **API Design**: RESTful endpoints under `/api` prefix for CRUD operations on users, articles, inventory counts, and order lines
 - Inventory count endpoints: GET/POST/PATCH/DELETE on `/api/articles/:articleId/inventory` and `/api/inventory-counts/:id`